reeflective/console/README.md

 - In `List` completion groups, ability to have alternative candidates (used for displaying `--long` and `-s` (short) options, with descriptions)
 - Completions working anywhere in the input line (your cursor can be anywhere)
 - Completions are searchable with *Ctrl-F*,

+#### Others
+- You can pass special completers that will be triggered if the rune (like `$` or `@`) is detected, anywhere in the line.
+These variables are expanded at command execution time, and work in completions as well.
+- You can export the configuration for your application, its menus, and add some custom subcommands to the root one, for specialized actions over it.
+- Also, an optional `help` command can be bound to the console, in additional to default `-h`/`--help` flags for every command.
+- History sources can also be bound per menu/menu.

 #### Prompt system & Colors
 - 1-line and 2-line prompts, both being customizable.